 For more information, email: ContactSFFEB@dol.gov

 2. OPM’s Presidential Management Council Rotational Development Program

 Focus on GS 13-15 or equivalent

 Developing future leaders is an important aspect of agency management.
-With that in mind, SFFEB is excited to share information about an initiative led by the President’s Management Council (PMC).
+The SFFEB is excited to share information about an initiative led by the President’s Management Council (PMC).
 This program matches high-potential GS 13-15s with six-month interagency rotational assignments that enable emerging Federal leaders to expand their management skills, broaden their organizational experience, and foster networks they can leverage in the future.